 For satisfactory parallel operation of dc series generators, it is necessary to connect the armatures of the two machines through a heavy copper bar, called the equalizing bar.
 It is explained below :

-Without Equalizing Bar
+Parallel Operation Without Equalizing Bar

 Thus the effect is cumulative and if there were no fuse or automatic switch in the circuit, the current it machine II will be reversed.
 This would reverse the direction of induced emf E2 and resultant emf in the circuit would be [E – (- E2)] i.e. (E1 + E2) and circulating current (E1+ E2)/2R.

-Thus the two emfs will then act in series around a circuit of very low resistance and conditions are virtually those of a short-circuit on the two machines resulting in damage of the machines.
+Thus the two EMFs will then act in series around a circuit of very low resistance and conditions are virtually those of a short-circuit on the two machines resulting in damage of the machines.
 We have to avoid this short circuit problem for the parallel operation of DC series generators.

-With Equalizing Bar
+Parallel Operation With Equalizing Bar

-Now the circulating current does not affect the field winding, but it get confined to the armature and the equalizing bars.
+Now the circulating current does not affect the field winding, but it gets confined to the armature and the equalizing bars.
 Now if the armature current increases, the terminal voltage drop occurs and the original condition is restored.